KarynaMisnik/Linux-notes/README.md

 #### Ontogeny Recapitulates Phylogeny

-Key Ideas:
+**Key Ideas:**

 Haeckel’s concept:

 Ontogeny recapitulates phylogeny → Embryo development (ontogeny) mirrors the evolutionary stages of the species (phylogeny).

-Example (simplified/incorrect for humans): a human embryo passes through “fish” and “pig” stages before becoming human.
+**Example** (simplified/incorrect for humans): a human embryo passes through “fish” and “pig” stages before becoming human.

-Analogy to computers:
+**Analogy to computers:**

 Each new class of computers (mainframe → minicomputer → personal computer → handheld → embedded → smart card) seems to repeat stages its ancestors went through, in both hardware and software.

 Innovations build on what came before, much like evolution.

-Technology drives adoption:
+**Technology drives adoption:**

 Just as the Romans lacked cars because the technology didn’t exist, computers exist because we can now build them cheaply, not because there was a long-standing human desire.

 Technological capability shapes what systems appear and how they evolve.

-Takeaway:
+**Takeaway:**

 The evolution of computing isn’t just market demand—it’s largely technology-driven, and each new type of system often retraces steps its predecessors took, incorporating lessons and limitations along the way.

-Key Points:
+**Key Points:**

 Technology can make ideas obsolete, then revive them:

 Unlike biology, where extinction is permanent, in computing an “extinct” idea may reappear if technological conditions change.

-Example: Cache memory appeared when CPUs became faster than memory, might vanish if memory surpasses CPU, then reappear if CPU speeds outpace memory again.
+**Example:** Cache memory appeared when CPUs became faster than memory, might vanish if memory surpasses CPU, then reappear if CPU speeds outpace memory again.

-Obsolete concepts still matter:
+**Obsolete concepts still matter:**

 Understanding why an idea became obsolete helps predict if it might become useful again in the future.

-Execution paradigms illustrate the pendulum effect:
+Execution paradigms illustrate the **pendulum effect**:

 Early computers: hardwired instruction sets → fastest but inflexible.